samcf/stormveil/README.md

 - Players may start a new game from a variety of different boards.
 - Start a multiplayer game (see: Multiplayer).

-[Fixes]
-- Avoid changing turn state when victory has been achieved.

 [User experience]
-- Display message once victory or defeat is achieved.
 - Written explanation of rules and objectives.
 - Visual explanation of rules and objectives by rendering small example boards that repeat the sequence of moves infinitely.